missionpinball/mpf-docs/install/windows.rst

 .. code-block:: doscon

-   C:\Users\BRIAN MADDEN> mpf --version
+   C:\Users\username> mpf --version
    MPF v0.54.0

 (Note that the actual version number of your MPF installation will be whatever version was the latest when you installed it and might not match the version above.)

-4. Download & run the "Demo Man" example game
+6. Download & run the "Demo Man" example game
 ---------------------------------------------

 Now that you have MPF installed, you probably want to see it in action.
 The easiest way to do that is